page version: December 20, 2023

 xmonad and xcompmgr.

-Oh right, so you probably want to install xcompmgr
+Oh right, so you probably want to install xcompmgr as well.

-The systemd file in the repo currently assumes it was installed with nix
+The systemd file in the repo currently assumes it was installed with nix,

-but you can just install it with apt
+but you can just install it with apt and change the path.

 (I did that just now.)